-The methods are illustrated in some limited Monte-Carlo experiments and with a reanalysis of data on unemployment durations from the Pennsylvania Reemployment Bonus Experiments.
+The methods are illustrated with a reanalysis of data on unemployment durations from the Pennsylvania Reemployment Bonus Experiments.
 The Pennsylvania experiments, conducted in 1988-89, were designed to test the efficacy of cash bonuses paid for early reemployment in shortening the duration of insured unemployment spells.